 Boarding will now be in small groups at a time, and according to your seat row number.
 At the boarding gate you can now scan your own boarding card, and show your passport or ID to the Aer Lingus staff, making this process contactless.
 Our new boarding process means that priority boarding is no longer available.

 Thermal screening (skin temperature check) may be in operation at some airports depending on various local state regulations.
-Guests who fail a thermal screening or are identified as symptomatic will be refused travel.
+Customers who fail a thermal screening or are identified as symptomatic will be refused travel.

 We have introduced an enhanced cleaning system on all of our aircraft.
 The interior of every plane is thoroughly disinfected daily.
 All of our aircraft are fitted with state of the art air filtration used in operating theatres in hospitals.

 Our Cabin Crew will also be wearing face masks for the duration of your flight.

 Face coverings can be reusable cloth masks or disposable masks.
 We recommend that these are worn from when you enter your departure airport, to when you leave your destination airport.

 Young children who are not able to maintain a face covering are exempt from this requirement.

 If you have a connecting flight, please be aware of other airlines' policies regarding the use of face coverings.

 How to wear the Mask